fareddy11/WeatherApp/README.md

 # WeatherApp
-Created with CodeSandbox
+Created with CodeSandbox and learning React for practice

-# React